cifiuqa/addon-docs/docs/docs.md

 ## API Reference
 ### Instance Functions
 ---

+!!! abstract "Abstract"

+    This section of the documentation contains functions for instances i.e. parts and raycast.

 #### `f(name: string / instance: Instance)`
 This function allows you to both find an instance from the map via name or set an instance's parent to the workspace.
 ???+ info "Returns:"